Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Towns usually grow outwards from their home block, the townblock the mayor stood in during town creation.
 Townblocks need to be claimed beside other townblocks, unless the mayor claims an outpost in the wilderness.
 Towns can be limited to a number of residents using the config option `global_town_settings.max_residents_per_town`, by default this is not limited.
 All of the towns on a server can be seen in a list using `/town list`.

+As of Towny 0.95.1.0 it is possible to store MetaData on a town, see [here](https://github.com/TownyAdvanced/Towny/wiki/Configuring-Metadata-in-Towns-and-Townblocks) for details.

 []()Mayors
 ----------